fastly/compute-js-opentelemetry/examples/otel-demo/README.md

 ## Requirements

-This demo is designed for the Edge Application to run in a Fastly Compute@Edge service, and for the "appengine" application running at publicly available endpoint.
+This demo is designed for the Edge Application to run in a Fastly Compute service, and for the "appengine" application running at publicly available endpoint.

 You will also need an OpenTelemetry collector that will receive the emitted traces.
 This demo has